The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 Spectrum TV package options for seniors

-Spectrum offers five main TV packages at different price points.
+Spectrum's TV plans page lists six main packages at different price points.
 Each targets different viewing habits and budgets, so you can pick one that works for you.
+The prices below are the ones Spectrum published on that page as of August 2026; they change, they are first-year promotional rates, and not every plan is sold in every market.

 TV Stream: Budget-friendly streaming option